NLTP/Rules/README.md

    + (b) In the event of an unexpected retirement at the end of a season (i.e. a newer member elects to retire early), that seat becomes one of the two vacancies for election.
    + (c) In the event that 3 or more vacancies are present on the CRC, the remaining CRC members or a designated Transition Committee will conduct a special election to establish the new CRC.
 - (6) Members:
-   + (a) The Chair for season 25 will be IfYouSeekAmy.
+   + (a) The Chair for season 26 will be IfYouSeekAmy.
-   + (b) The Rules Committee will consist of Cheezedoodle (Vice Chair), A$AP, Activ. and SmallyBigs.
+   + (b) The Rules Committee will consist of Cheezedoodle (Vice Chair), SmallyBigs, Hjalpa and pk.
-   + (c) The current Captain/CRC elected members are Cheezedoodle and Activ..
+   + (c) The current Captain/CRC elected members are Cheezedoodle and Hjalpa.
-   + (d) The current community elected members are A$AP, SmallyBigs and IfYouSeekAmy.
+   + (d) The current community elected members are SmallyBigs, pk and IfYouSeekAmy.

 #### _Section B - The League Manager (LM)_
 - (1) League Manager structure overview: